AntonisGe/EdinburghProject/src_data/readme.txt

-\Agents has all the neural networks the RL stuff
+\Agents has all the neural networks the RL

 \Enviroment has the rest
 \Weights stores the weights of the SSA and CAM along with other files
 \Policies is the policies on validation time